 I am grateful to Dr. Keathley for arranging the submission of these papers, and to the authors for taking the time to articulate their concerns.
 As we have developed our responses, our own thinking has been clarified and this has given us an opportunity to outline our commonalities as well as our differences.
 I think each of us—Southern Baptist scholars and evolutionary creation scholars alike—would agree that we are nowhere near as far apart as we had thought.
 Indeed, I think a significant portion of what was perceived as a gulf separating us was due to the fact that we at BioLogos had not yet laid out our positions clearly enough, not least because BioLogos itself has been growing, adapting, and finding our place in the public square.
 Indeed, we have changed some of our focus as we have carefully weighed the concerns raised by our Southern Baptist colleagues and others to whom we want to be accountable as brothers and sisters in Christ.

-Today, along with this overview of the project, we post the last paper of this series.
+Now, along with this overview of the project, we post the last paper of this series.
 Written in the Fall of 2011 by Dr. Steve Lemke, provost at New Orleans Baptist Theological Seminary, it shows just how far we’ve come in clarifying our positions and addressing key issues other believers have about evolutionary creation.
 Virtually all of the issues that Dr. Lemke raised at that point have now been addressed in our responses to previous posts in the series.
-As you read his article, you’ll be able mouse over highlighted phrases to bring up sidebar text showing how we have responded to each given point through the other articles in the series.
+As you read his article, you’ll see highlighted phrases that are followed by responses to each point from the other articles in the series.
 Indeed, I think Dr. Lemke’s article is a great ending for the series; it re-states clearly both the major concerns and the misconceptions that many evangelical Christians have about evolutionary creation.

 This final post in the Southern Baptist Voices Series is also a fitting ending to my term as the as President of The BioLogos Foundation.
 My goal in leading the organization for these past three and a half years has been to lay the groundwork to help my fellow evangelicals see that the conflict between our faith and mainstream science is not as great as many perceive it to be.
 In the process, my thinking has been significantly shaped by listening to people who think differently than I do.
 Some of the people I came to respect and admire the most still believe the universe is less than ten thousand years old.
 Others believe it is old, but they do not believe that God created life’s diversity through the evolutionary process, and they don’t believe in common descent.
 Though I think they are wrong about those important facts (even as they think I am wrong about the findings of mainstream science), I have appreciated my interaction with them.
 After all, laying the groundwork for a more fruitful interaction between science and evangelical Christianity begins with gathering together at the Table to worship, to pray, to study, to think, and to be a manifestation of God’s love together, especially in and through our differences.